vinayskywalker/Titanic-Survival-Prediction/README.md

 After Creating New features Alone and mapping 'Embarked' Features to 0,1,2 gives accuracy of 72.21.It may be because i deleted three features 'Cabin','Name','Ticket'. from the data,age group between 0-16 have higher survival rate so divide the age group in five different parts.
 Now dividing group in five parts and mapping with 0-4,delete the some features like Parch,SibSp and FamilySize gives the Accuracy of 74.641%.

+Name column in train and test dataset contains Mr,Ms,Master,Miss etc. which can be used to create another feature title and mapping all the title to numeric values gives the accuracy of 79.425%.